 How do you capture all those emotions in a fraction of a second?
 Weeks of planning, one ‘willing’ Model, a make-up artist and crew in waterproof boots, one medieval costume dress, an inflatable garden pool, and four days in the studio to set up and complete.

 I hope my version tells the same story.
-The production of Ophelia led me on to other otherworldly images.
-‘Dreamscape’ photographed in the Studio through a water table and ‘Dark Angel’ hopefully also ask for an emotional explanation.
-It seemsnot everything in an image can be captured in a fraction of a second.
+The production of Ophelia led me to other otherworldly images.
+‘Dreamscape’ is photographed in a Studio through a water table and ‘Dark Angel’ hopefully also asks for an emotional explanation.
+It seems not everything in an image can be captured in a fraction of a second.